 In addition to the messages in ITU and IMO documents, competent authorities have developed their own regional messages for use in addressing specific requirements they have identified.
 In some cases, different authorities have developed separate messages to address similar requirements.
 This has led to a lack of communication compatibility where shipboard equipment may be required to be able to decode/encode several different ASMs in order to receive/send the same information (e.g., met/hydro information).

-This guideline addresses actions that are intended to aid harmonization, including the establishment and use of the IALA AIS ASM collection.
+This Guideline addresses actions that are intended to aid harmonization, including the establishment and use of the IALA AIS ASM collection.
 The intended use of the collection is to promote harmonization through:

 a catalogue of messages for entities to consider for use to meet identified requirements; and